MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

 ---

-You can also connect to the PostgreSQL server and create a database using [Azure Data Studio](/sql/azure-data-studio/download-azure-data-studio) or any other IDE that supports PostgreSQL.
+You can also connect to Azure PostgreSQL Flexible server and create a database using [Azure Data Studio](/sql/azure-data-studio/download-azure-data-studio) or any other IDE that supports PostgreSQL.

 ## Deploy the web app to Container Apps

-Container apps are deployed to Container Apps environments, which act as a secure boundary.
+Container apps are deployed to Container Apps *environments*, which act as a secure boundary.
 These steps will create both the environment and the container inside the environment, and configure the environment so that the website is visible externally.

 ### [Azure portal](#tab/azure-portal)